-Did you ever think that the life cycle of a marijuana plant is a lot like the life cycle of a human?
-Growers treat marijuana plants like their babies because they are!
-There are six key stages to the life cycle of a marijuana plant, and you can learn all about them by reading this article.
+Did you ever think that the life cycle of a cannabis plant is a lot like the life cycle of a human?
+Growers treat cannabis plants like their babies because they are!
+There are six key stages to the life cycle of a cannabis plant, and you can learn all about them by reading this article.

 1. The seed and germination